fallen-icarus/cardano-swaps/GettingStarted.md

 cargo install aiken --version 1.0.8-alpha
 ```

+Make sure you instal verison 1.0.8-alpha.
+Newer versions changed some of the underlying functions and so the source code will likely not compile.
+As aiken stabilizes, the code will be updated to the latest version.

 When building the dApp's blueprints, make sure to use
 ``` Bash
 aiken build --keep-traces